 For those looking to mix things up and explore all the tasty corners of the India Pale Ale, here are 9 beers representing other IPA styles that make our mouths water:

-1. Resident Culture collab with 3 Sons Brewing – West Coast Connect – Imperial West Coast IPA
+1. Resident Culture x 3 Sons Brewing – West Coast Connect – Imperial West Coast IPA

 This IPA is the result of a collab between rising Southeast powerhouses, Resident Culture and 3 Sons, which is exciting by itself.
 But, the real reason we love kicking back with this West Coast quencher is that it’s an homage to the original hop-fueled IPAs that kicked off the craft movement back in the 90s.
 The brewers packed it with Centennial, Strata, Vic Secret, and extra-potent Simcoe Cryo Hops, making for notes of fresh-sliced citrus, and waves of coniferous resin.
 It finishes dry, with resonating hop bitterness that separates the true hopheads from the tourists.